Brucephalus/Textbooks/Prosocial.md

 You don’t rise to the level of your ambition.
 You fall to the level of your systems.
 And when life hits hard—and it will—the man with systems _keeps going_.
 The man chasing motivation?
 He stalls.
 So stop relying on fuel.
 Start building tracks.
 That's how you make movement _unavoidable_.

-Expansion of Topic **7.3.4.2 Make It Simple, Make It Stick** results in meaningful, non-speculative substance and is within scope.

 ##### 7.3.4.2 Make It Simple, Make It Stick

 You don’t need to optimize every macro, hit a new PR every week, or follow the latest trend.
 You just need to _show up, consistently, without excuses_.
 A short workout done four times a week beats a “perfect” one you keep putting off.
 A decent diet you stick to beats a flawless one you quit.
 Sustainability is power.